nobnobz/Omni-Template-Bot-Bid-Raiser/README.md

 `My Phone → Omni → Backups`

+On macOS open the Finder, press Shift+Command+G and enter

+`~/Library/Containers/Omni/Data/Documents/Backups`

-On macOS open the Finder Press Shift+Command+G and enter `~/Library/Containers/Omni/Data/Documents/Backups`.
-If this does not try to go to /Users/USERNAME/Library/Containers/win.stkc.omni/Data/Documents/Backups/
+If this does not try to go to `/Users/YOUR_USERNAME/Library/Containers/win.stkc.omni/Data/Documents/Backups/`

 ---